raffaeldutra/raffaeldutra.github.io/content/page/cv/resume.md

 3+ years working with PHP development and frameworks (Laravel and Codeigniter), Vagrant, Bower, Composer and Git.

+In the last 2 years, I've been working mainly on Infrastructure automation (Infra as Code) and containerization with Docker.

 ### Work Experience
 #### PoaTek IT Consulting (http://poatek.com)
-Technology Company - Porto Alegre/RS
+Technology company - Porto Alegre/RS
 Oct/2016 - Present

 Working on site for AGCO (Agriculture Corporation).